 I really struggle with setting intentions.
 I’ve been finding the monthly intentions page in my bullet journal the most challenging thing to fill in.
 What do I want from the month ahead? is a question that vexs me.

 Mostly I want to have crossed lots of things off my list.
-My monthly sheets for the New Year Revolution have mainly featured tasks I was putting off.
-The act of breaking them down into mini goals got me moving on some things while others remained uncompleted or just didn't seem worth doing anymore.
+My monthly sheets for the New Year Revolution (from Do What You Love -no longer available) have mainly featured tasks I was putting off.
+The act of breaking them down into mini goals got me moving on some things while others remained uncompleted or just didn’t seem worth doing anymore.
 While I could take this approach and list the next task from each of my project pages it seems that an intentions page should be more inspirational.
 It should be about something broader than just the next thing to do.

 I got round this issue in the New Year Revolution by selecting random words and phrases for each month and doing the whole year at once.
 None were wholly out of place when I reached them and a few were oddly apt.
 Let’s face it most month’s benefit from having ‘nothing to declare’, being refreshing or a time of quality.